mdn/curriculum/curriculum/1-core/3-scripting.md

 Learning outcomes:

-- Understand what third party code is — code written by someone else that you can add to your own project, so you don’t have to write everything yourself.
+- Understand what third party code is — code written by someone else that you can add to your own project, so you don't have to write everything yourself.

 - Why developers use third party code: